MrWillCom/awesome/README.md

 *   [afadil/wealthfolio](https://github.com/afadil/wealthfolio) - A Beautiful Private and Secure Desktop Investment Tracking Application

-*   [franken-ui/ui](https://github.com/franken-ui/ui) - Franken UI is an open-source library of UI components.
-Under the hood, it uses UIkit 3 and extended with LitElement.
-The design is based on shadcn/ui.
+*   [franken-ui/ui](https://github.com/franken-ui/ui) - Franken UI is an HTML-first UI component library built on UIkit 3 and extended with LitElement, inspired by shadcn/ui.

 *   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer